 Advice for Parents

-It can be worrying and scary when your child is having difficulty reading.
-Often a child will feel stressed and anxious and may exhibit behavioural issues in reaction to low self esteem.
+It can be worrying and scary when your child is having difficulty learning to read.
+Often a child will feel stressed and anxious and may begin to behave badly in reaction to low self esteem.

 Dyslexia or reading issues do not mean your child is less intelligent or damaged.
-Dyslexia is a neurological difference.
-This means the brain works in a different way from most people's brains, and that can come with advantages as well as disadvantages.
+Dyslexia is a brain difference.
+This means it works in a different way from most people's brains, and that can can actually be advantageous as well as creating problems.

-If you would like to talk to us about assessing your child for visual problems please send us an email or send us a message on Facebook.
+If you would like to talk to us about assessing your child for visual problems, which are very common, please phone 0118 958 5950, send us an email or a message on Facebook.

 Frequently asked questions